TobyCeballos/odin_docs/docs/miscellaneous/print-templates.md

 :::tip Display Entry

 You can change the example Entry being displayed.
-By default Frappe Books selects the latest entry that has been created.
+By default OdinPOS selects the latest entry that has been created.
 :::